Dog Paddle is a basic swimming technique that you can use to stay afloat and swim short distances.

 Learning Dog Paddle

-To learn this swim stroke, I suggest that you practice the following swimming drills:
+To learn this swimming stroke, I suggest that you practice the following swimming drills:

-Practice in shallow water to be safe if you are a beginner.
+Always practice in shallow water if you are a beginner to be safe.

 Swim Stroke Advantages